camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

   - Connect ground wires to ground.
   - Connect hot wires to motor controller's 5V line.
   - Connect brake wire to motor controller's 5V line.
+  - Connect brake and throttle input wires to 1.6K resistors.
+  - Connect the other end of the 1.6K resistor to the respective analog pin (A4/A5).
-  - Connect brake and throttle wire to Particle Electron's A3 and A4 pins (check the comments in the program to see which one is correct).
+  - Connect 3.3K resistors to the brake and throttle, connect the other end of the resistor to ground.
 - Headlight Connection:
-  - Connect headlight wires to a buck converter (5V to 6.2V).
+  - Connect headlight wires to a boost converter output (5V to 6.2V).
-  - Connect buck converter's hot line to transistor (I use the 2n2222 transistor again).
+  - Connect boost converter's negative voltage input to transistor (I use the 2n2222 transistor again).
-  - Connect buck converter's ground to ground.
+  - Connect boost converter's positive voltage input to 5V line.
-  - Connect the transistor to 5V power supply and D1 pin to switch headlight on and off.
+  - Connect transistor to D6 on Particle Electron and ground.
 - Note: When attempting to turn the scooter's motor controller off it is important to not have the Particle Electron powered via USB.
 It seems that the USB power will keep the scooter's motor controller on.
-(It took me forever to figure this out as I usually flash the device and use the USB serial monitor to track the program's failures.)

 # How the Xiaomi M365 Operates:
 - The scooter is composed of 3 microcontrollers: the Bluetooth (BLE) controller, the motor controller, and the battery management system (BMS) controller.